Iowa Tuition Rises 4.25%. Will Higher Tuition Turn Students Away? - NewsBreak

 10 Ways You Can Be A Better Neighbor in the Quad Cities

-Someone put together the "unspoken rules" of neighborhood etiquette that if you aren't following them, you should know your neighbors probably hate you.
-It boils down to one simple thing to keep in mind, and if you do, your neighbors will either love you, or not know you exist - which really, isn't a bad thing:
+Someone put together the "unspoken rules" of neighborhood etiquette and if you aren't following them, you should know your neighbors probably hate you.
+It boils down to one simple thing to keep in mind, and if you do, your neighbors will either love you or not know you exist - which really, isn't a bad thing:

 A Quad Cities Candy & Coffee Shop Is Closing Its Doors For Good